-Here’s a summary of the technique-building strategies that you’ll find on pages 94-98 of The Musician’s Way.
+Below is a summary of the technique-building strategies that you’ll find on pages 94-98 of The Musician’s Way.

 1. Organize a Regimen

-I recommend that students document their technical aims using a practice sheet or notebook, gather targeted materials, and then stick to a consistent practice routine.
+I recommend that students document their aims using a practice sheet or notebook, and then abide by a consistent practice routine.

-For instance, if a musician wants to advance her control in a particular register, she might pick up some suitable exercises and etudes; she could also compose original ones.
+For instance, if a musician wants to advance her control in a particular register, she might gather some suitable exercises, etudes, and excerpts; she could also compose original ones.